tarun360/SpeakerProfiling/README.md

 ```

 ### Update Config and Logger
-Update the config.py file to update the upstream model, batch_size, gpus, lr, etc and change the preferred logger in train_.py files
+Update the config.py file to update the upstream model, batch_size, gpus, lr, etc and change the preferred logger in train_.py files.
+Create a folder 'checkpoints' to save the best models.

 ### Training
 ```bash